Skip to main content

 • Profile Area: Universality & Diversity

-What should a diverse society pay attention to?
+And what should a diverse society pay attention to?

 Several people are placed within an outline of the map of Germany.
 The people all look different, representing various genders, skin tones, hair colors, and ages, and they are dressed in colorful clothing.